Transfer from within the UMN Twin Cities

-- If you wish to remain in your current college and add the College of Science and Engineering as a second college and degree, please complete and submit the Additional Undergraduate Degree Application.
+- If you wish to remain in your current college and add the College of Science and Engineering as a second college and degree, please complete and submit the Additional Undergraduate Degree Application (PDF).

-October 1 - Spring Admissions - Note: Only available to students who are eligible for direct admission to their major (see courses designated with a ◊ on the four-year plan).
+Spring Admission - Available only to students who are eligible for direct admission to their major (see courses designated with a ◊ on the four-year plan).

 - Priority deadline: Oct.
 1